Learning Direct Optimization for Scene Understanding: Experimental Evaluation Measures

+For the synthetic dataset, we evaluate the improvement in the LVs for all the methods.
+We consider suitable evaluation measures specific for the seven different LV-sets, as outlined below.

-Object LVs: Object position error is a distance between object contact points in the image.
-Object size is the size of the projected object in the image frame, the error is the size difference.
+Object LVs: Object position error is a distance between object central contact points in the image.
+Object size is the size of the projected object in the image frame, the error is the relative size difference.
 For azimuthal rotation we measure the absolute angular difference between the prediction and ground truth, but with wrap-around, so the maximum error is $180^\circ$.
-The error metric of the object colour (albedo) is the RMSE of normalized RGB components\footnote{ Normalized RGB is computed as $R/(R+G+B)$ etc.}.
+The error metric of the object colour is the RMSE of normalized RGB components (computed as $R/(R+G+B)$ etc.).

 Global LVs: Ground plane colour is evaluated as for object colour above.
 The lighting is projected onto a sphere and evaluated at 313 points uniformly-distributed on the sphere, then normalized; the error is RMSE.
-The multiplicative interaction between illumination and albedo introduces a problem when evaluating them separately; by using normalized metrics we overcome this issue, while the joint result of both factors is directly available via pixel intensities (and can be compared via MSE).
 To assess the camera error, we place a (virtual) checkerboard in the scene, and compute the RMSE of the errors between the GT and predicted positions of the grid points in the image, as used by \cite{romaszko-williams-moreno-kohli-17}.

+The multiplicative interaction between illumination and colour introduces a problem when evaluating them separately; by using the normalized metrics above we overcome this issue.
+The joint result of both factors is directly available via pixel intensities (and is compared via MSE).